sak1sham/Commit-tester/README.md

     2. test_commit.py

 3. ```test.py``` file is essential to test the code.
 A template has been added to the ```test.py``` file.
 After making changes, when you try to commit the code, the following changes are tested:
-    1. Test cases should be successfull
+    1. Test cases should be successful

     2. Test coverage should not be less than the set limit (default=80%), for both: individual files and the entire repo